NEW EBOOK! Workday Implementation & Adoption Guide

 • If there is an application that is underutilized or not adding value

-All this needs to be figured out during the ERP adoption audit and a plan must be strategized to overcome them.
-The next step is to create a plan that delivers expected business outcomes, streamline processes, and satisfy employee needs.
+All this needs to be figured out during the ERP adoption audit, and a plan must be strategized to overcome it.
+The next step is to create a plan that delivers expected business outcomes, streamlines processes, and satisfyes employee needs.

-Well, to do that, you need applications like Digital Adoption Platforms that help you address the issues with your current process and design a new one that is in line with your organization’s needs.
+To do that, you need applications like Digital Adoption Platforms that help you address the issues with your current process and design a new one that aligns with your organization’s needs.

-It helps you gain greater visibility into your ERP adoption initiatives using robust tracking and analytics.
-The insight provided by DAPs helps you identify even the smallest problem with your business process and rectify it.
+It helps you gain greater visibility into your ERP adoption initiatives through robust tracking and analytics.
+The insight provided by DAPs helps you identify and rectify even the smallest problem with your business process.

-Sometimes the problem is not with the efficiency of employees but with the business process complexity.
+Sometimes, the problem is not with the efficiency of employees but with the complexity of the business process.

-Related Article: How Insights generated from a Digital Adoption Platform can be helpful?
+Related Article: How Insights generated from a Digital Adoption Platform can help

 2. Poor Communication Channels